SControl:Slip

 Multiple locations.
 Four systems.
 One accountant who isn't picking up.

-The usual stack: schedules in one app, clock-ins in another, tips on a spreadsheet, payroll in a third tool, books in a fourth.
+The usual stack: schedules in one app, clock-ins in another, payroll in a third tool, books in a fourth.
 Every month, glued back together by hand.

 Three hours of copy-paste

-Export hours from the scheduling app, pull tips from the POS, manually check on-call workers.
+Export hours from the scheduling app, pull totals from the POS, manually check on-call workers.
 Only then does payroll data entry begin.

 Fines and angry staff